Typhoon Kong-rey (2018)

-Typhoon Kong-rey, known in the Philippines as Typhoon Queenie, was a large and powerful typhoon that was tied with Typhoon Yutu as the most powerful tropical cyclone worldwide in 2018.
+Typhoon Kong-rey, known in the Philippines as Super Typhoon Queenie, was a large and powerful typhoon that was tied with Typhoon Yutu as the most powerful tropical cyclone worldwide in 2018.
 The twenty-fifth tropical storm, eleventh typhoon and 6th super typhoon of the 2018 Pacific typhoon season, Kong-rey originated from a tropical disturbance in the open Pacific.
 For a couple days, it went westward, organizing into a tropical depression on September 27.
 Then it intensified into a powerful Category 5 super typhoon early on October 2.
 Kong-rey underwent an eyewall replacement cycle after its peak intensity, causing it to weaken into a Category 3 typhoon under unfavorable conditions.
 Kong-rey then struck South Korea on October 6 as a tropical storm.
 Kong-rey transitioned into an extratropical cyclone later that day while impacting Japan.

 A total of 3 people were killed by the storm, including 2 people from South Korea.
 In South Korea, damage nationwide totaled at ₩54.9 billion (US$48.5 million).
 Although Kong-rey did not make a direct landfall on Kyushu or Shikoku, its outer rainbands affected the two islands.
 At an area in Shikoku, rain accumulated to 300 mm.
 In Nagasaki, more than 12,000 families lost power; in Fukuoka Prefecture, a person died because of the rain, mostly due to drowning.
 Agricultural damage in Okinawa and Miyazaki Prefecture were about JP¥13.99 billion (US$123 million).